microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 To verify the suitability of our microAngioCT approach for imaging intratumoral vasculature in native, non-decalcified bone tissue we used the following murine bone metastatic disease model.
 50000 PC3-M-Pro4Luc2 dTomato cells were injected into the tibia of 6-week-old CB17SCID male mice as previously described [@doi:10.1158/1541-7786.MCR-18-1220; @doi:10.1038/bonekey.2016.4].
-The X-ray assessment (25 kV, 6 sec, Faxitron Bioptics, Tucson, Arizona, US) was conducted at days 7, 14, 21 and 28 after implantation to monitor the progression of the lesions.
+The X-ray assessment (25 kV, 6 sec, Faxitron Bioptics, Tucson, Arizona, US) was conducted on days 7, 14, 21, and 28 after implantation to monitor the progression of the lesions.
 Before perfusion with μAngiofil (as described above), the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig. @fig:3, Panel A).
-The harvested and fixated murine hind limb (4% PFA at 4° C) was then imaged using a desktop microCT scanner (SkyScan 1272, control software 1.1.19, Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:3) with an X-ray source acceleration voltage of 60 kV and an X-ray source current of 166 μA.
+The harvested and fixated murine hind limb (4 % PFA at 4 °C) was then imaged using a desktop microCT scanner (SkyScan 1272, control software 1.1.19, Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:3) with an X-ray source acceleration voltage of 60 kV and an X-ray source current of 166 μA.
 The X-rays were filtered by 0.25 mm of aluminum.
-Projection images were recorded over a sample rotation of 180°, with one projection acquired at each 0.1° and 3 projections being averaged for noise reduction.
+Projection images were recorded over a sample rotation of 180°, with one projection acquired at every 0.1° with 3 projections averaged for noise reduction.
 Each projection image with a size of 4904 x 3280 pixels was exposed for 2800 ms.
 This resulted in an isotropic voxel size of 1.65 μm.

 The visualization (CTvox (v.3.3.1), Bruker microCT N.V., Kontich, Belgium) displays intratumoral vasculature and extensive defects in mineralized bone tissue.
 Neighboring structures, such as the growth plate and the epiphysis or the menisci are also easily assessed (Fig. @fig:3).

-![**microAngioCT of a xenograft tumor implanted into tibia of 6 weeks old CB17SCID male mice.**
+![**microAngioCT of a xenograft tumor implanted into tibia of 6-week-old CB17SCID male mice.**
-  A: Maximum intensity projection (MIP) of the three-dimensional dataset of the investigated hind limb segment indicated in the inserted X-ray image of the mouse prior harvesting.
+  A: Maximum intensity projection (MIP) of the three-dimensional dataset of the investigated hind limb segment indicated in the inserted X-ray image of the mouse prior to harvesting.
   Inset: X-ray image before sample harvesting.
   B: Virtual section through the microAngioCT dataset visualizing remarkable defects represented as holes (asterisks in B and C) in the tibial bone at the tumor site (encircled).
   C: A more deeply positioned virtual section displaying the inner surface of the diseased tibia.
-  Besides irregularly patterned tumor vessels (in B & C) further bony structures like growth plate or calcified parts of the medial meniscus (MM) are clearly distinguishable.](images/Fig3_tumor tibia.png){#fig:3}
+  Besides irregularly patterned tumor vessels (in B & C) further bony structures like the growth plate or calcified parts of the medial meniscus (MM) are clearly distinguishable.](images/Fig3_tumor_tibia.png){#fig:3}

 #### microAngioCT of murine mandible and teeth

-C57BL/6 mice were anesthetized (with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidin (0.5 mg/kg)), and their head was perfused with μAngiofil as described above.
+C57BL/6 mice were anesthetized (with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidine (0.5 mg/kg)), and their head was perfused with μAngiofil as described above.
-The perfused head was harvested and fixed (4% PFA at 4° C).
+The perfused head was harvested and fixed (4 % PFA at 4 °C).
 Before tomographic imaging the mandible was excised, wrapped in a paper towel, and scanned in a sealed pipette tip.

 The mouse teeth were imaged using a desktop microCT scanner (SkyScan 1172 (Version F, control software version 1.5 (build 23)), Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:4), with an X-ray source acceleration voltage of 80 kV and an X-ray source current of 124 μA.
 The X-rays were filtered by 0.5 mm of aluminum.
-Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.1° and 4 projections being averaged for noise reduction.
+Projection images were recorded over a sample rotation of 360°, with one projection acquired at every 0.1° with 4 projections averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels was exposed for 6260 ms.
 This resulted in an isotropic voxel size of 1 μm.

-The microvasculature of murine mandible, periodontal ligament, and the teeth (even within their pulp chamber) can be clearly visualized without undergoing a decalcification procedure (Fig. @fig:4).
+The microvasculature of the murine mandible, periodontal ligament, and the teeth (even within their pulp chamber) can be clearly visualized without undergoing a decalcification procedure (Fig. @fig:4).

 ![**microAngioCT of the vasculature of C57BL/6 mice teeth.**
   A: View onto a virtual section parallel to the crowns of the murine teeth: pulp chambers are visible, and the pulpal vessels are presented.
   The inset shows a full view of the tomographic dataset.
   B: Sagittal section through the mandible.
   The microvessels within the pulp cavities and root canals are distinguishable.
-  C: Detailed view of the dentogingival plexus and periodontal ligament vessels (PLV).](images/Fig4_mouse teeth.png){#fig:4}
+  C: Detailed view of the dentogingival plexus and periodontal ligament vessels (PLV).](images/Fig4_mouse_teeth.png){#fig:4}

 #### microAngioCT of the mandible in a large animal model (Göttingen Minipig)

 Göttingen minipigs (Ellegaard Göttingen Minipig, Dalmose, Denmark) were anesthetized intramuscularly (25--35 mg/kg, Dexdomitor; Orion Pharma Animal Health and 50--70 mg/kg, Zoletil 100 Vet, Virbac) and intravenously heparinized with 300 IE/kg (Heparin LEO, LEO Pharma).
 After heparin infusion, the pigs were euthanized with an intravenous dose (100 mg/kg) of pentobarbital (Euthanimal vet, VM Pharma).
-The external carotid artery was accessed by blunt dissection through tissue of the ventral neck and cannulated (BD Venflon, 17G).
+The external carotid artery was accessed by blunt dissection through the tissue of the ventral neck and cannulated (BD Venflon, 17G).
 After washing out the blood with PBS, the corresponding head side was selectively perfused with μAngiofil through the arterial tree.
 Otherwise, the perfusion was performed with the same approach as in the previously described mice experiments.
-After polymerization of μAngiofil we excised the mandible and fixated and stored it in 4% PFA solution at 4° C.
+After the polymerization of μAngiofil, we excised the mandible and fixated and stored it in a 4 % PFA solution at 4 °C.

 Mandibles were then scanned with a SkyScan 1273 (control software version 1.1, Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:5).
 The scans were performed with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 80 μA.
 The X-rays were filtered by 1 mm of aluminum and 0.2 mm of copper.
-For the visualization shown in panel A, we recorded projection images with a size of 3072 x 1944 pixels over a sample rotation of 360°, with one projection acquired at each 0.1° and 5 projections being averaged for noise reduction.
+For the visualization shown in panel A, we recorded projection images with a size of 3072 x 1944 pixels over a sample rotation of 360°, with one projection acquired at every 0.1° with 5 projections averaged for noise reduction.
 Each projection image was exposed for 225 ms.
 This resulted in an isotropic voxel size of 21 μm.
-For the visualizations shown in panels B and C, the sample was rotated over totally 360° with one projection acquired at each 0.15° and 5 projections were averaged.
+For the visualizations shown in panels B and C, the sample was rotated over 360° with one projection acquired at every 0.15°, and 5 projections averaged for noise reduction.
 In addition, two horizontally overlapping projections were stitched to one projection with a size of 4832 x 1944 px to increase the imaged sample volume.
 Each projection image was exposed for 225 ms.
 This resulted in an isotropic voxel size of 9 μm.